top of page

 • Over time, this can disconnect them from clarity, motivation, or purpose.

-• In a sense, it stunts the growth of your soul by preventing you from learning from your emotional experiences.
+• In a sense, it stunts the growth of your soul by hindering you from connecting with troubling emotions and growing from them.

 Common Root Causes Being Suppressed